dimi-fn/squiz/README.md

 ### API

 * In order to activate the server side open your terminal, navigate to the root path of the project files and run:

-        bash _scripts/startContainer.sh

 The command above will install all necessary dependencies and packages, and will activate the server on *localhost:3030* integrated with the MongoDB database.

 * `bash _scripts/stopContainer.sh`: stop the server
 * `bash _scripts/teardownContainer.sh`: stop the server and teardown by removing all running services in containers as well as by removing volumes